fpereiro/proof/notes.md

 əə; D A D D C R D A A ; D A A D D R D A A A ; D A A A D D C C R D A A A A ; D A A A A D D R D A ፥
 ```

+What should the machine do?
+- Find the last complete configuration
+- See what configuration it is in and what character it is scanning
+- Find the configuration it is in in the instructions and inside there, the branch for that character, then jump to that instruction

 - b: Print `: D A`, since we start with the first configuration.
 - anf: find the last :.
 Mark the configuration in the last complete configuration with y